stascorp/rdpwrap/README.md

 Visit [issues](https://github.com/stascorp/rdpwrap/issues) section, and check whether your `termsrv.dll` build is listed here.
 If you can't find such issue, create a new — specify your build version for adding to support.

+> Why `RDPCheck` doesn't allow to change resolution and other settings?

+`RDPCheck` is a very simple application and only for testing purposes.
+You need to use Microsoft Remote Desktop Client (`mstsc.exe`) if you want to customize the settings.
+You can use `127.0.0.1` or `127.0.0.2` address for loopback connection.

 ---

 ### Change log: